Boring, boring Man Utd: Solskjaer no closer to solving 'Big Six' problems after Chelsea stalemate | Goal.com

 The 0-0 draw in west London was the fifth straight Premier League game between United and a 'Big Six' side to end goalless, and the sixth successive time that the Red Devils have failed to find the net against their traditional rivals this season since their infamous 6-1 defeat to Tottenham in October.

-The last time they scored a goal from open play in such a high-profile league match, games were still being played in front of full stadiums, with Scott McTominay's long-range effort against Manchester City in March the last time Solskjaer could celebrate such a strike.
+They have gone over eight hours since they scored a goal from open play in such a high-profile league match, with Scott McTominay's long-range effort against Manchester City in March the last time Solskjaer could celebrate such a strike.
+It was so long ago that games were still being played in front of capacity crowds.

 United are a better side now than they were almost 12 months ago, and have now gone 20 away games without tasting defeat in the league, but they must find a way to beat the teams around them in the table if they are to challenge City and the rest for silverware in the next couple of years.